Photo of Charelle Brown by Robbie Short.

 Editors’ note: This article was updated on December 14 to reflect changes in Yale’s online information about the reinstatement process.

-Editors’ note: This article was updated on December 20 to correct several inaccurate or misleading details.
+Editors’ note: This article was updated on December 20 to reflect one change in policy that took place after initial publication.
 Editors removed two sentences indicating that Yale had not created a Reinstatement website; the university published a Reinstatement FAQ page on December 14.
-In addition, editors removed a sentence indicating that the deadline to apply for reinstatement is July 18.
-The deadline was changed to June 18 earlier this year.
-Also, editors removed a sentence suggesting that ITS sets withdrawn students’ email accounts to expire immediately after they withdraw.
-Students’ accounts do expire, but not until three years after they leave Yale.
-We regret the errors.
+In addition, editors removed a sentence indicating that the deadline to apply for reinstatement is July 1, which was inaccurate.
+The deadline was changed to June 1 earlier this year.

 On November 14, 2017, Jesica Springer was at rehearsal for the Yale Dramatic Association’s production of Dreamgirls when a twelve-pound disco ball fell on her head.
 The following day, she went to Yale Health, where a doctor told her she would recover within two weeks.
 She continued to attend classes, and tried to ignore the headaches that worsened each time she looked at the board or her notebook.